disooqi/cheatsheets/virtual env commands.md

 ### Environment

+The `env` command regroups sub commands to interact with the virtualenvs associated with a specific project.

 You can list all the virtual environments associated with the current project with the `env list` command:
 ```bash
 poetry env list